South Dakota fluorescent minerals

-The first two rows are fossil sponges from the Bad Lands of South Dakota.
+The first row is fossil sponge from the Bad Lands of South Dakota.
 The age is from the Oligocene or about 28 to 37,5 million years old.
 The photos in the left hand column show the specimens in natural light to be a white to tan to grey color.
-In the center photographs, for the first two rows, the color is the result of reflection of the long wave ultraviolet light off the otherwise white or light colored surface and not fluorescence.
+In the center photographs, for the first row, the color is the result of reflection of the long wave ultraviolet light off the otherwise white or light colored surface and not fluorescence.
 The short wave light photo to the far right brings out the full color of the specimen.
 Since the sponge was replaced by chalcedony we had hoped it would fluoresce green and it does.
-In the second row short wave photo there is a little bit of pink to the upper middle on the left side and to the lower middle on the right side.
-This is calcite.
-The purple again is just the reflection of the light off the otherwise light colored surface.

 The next row has a nice sized Hoploscaphite (top) and a Jeletzkytes (in the shadow to the right).
 They ranged from the Middle Campanian Stage to the Lower Maastrichtian Stage of the Upper Cretaceous (80-69 million years ago).
 Neither specimen fluoresces.
 There is an orange calcite glow (lower middle) of the long wave photo.
 The interesting thing about this specimen is the blue-white fluorescence under both the long and short wave ultraviolet lights I am uncertain of the mineral.